AdguardTeam/LegalDocs/adguard-vpn.com/privacy.html.md

 Additionally, we collect information on the number of instances of our software that have an active VPN connection for both the free and paid versions.
 We receive this information from our VPN servers through which you establish a VPN connection.

 **Diagnostic/Device information**.
-However, if you experience problems using our software and you give us your permission, we will collect and process some diagnostic information for crash reports and some information about the device used to run our software in order to help you.
+However, if you experience problems using our software and you give us your permission, we can collect and process some diagnostic information for crash reports and some information about the device used to run our software in order to help you.
+This can only be done if the user has given us permission to collect crash reports.
 The exact information we collect and process depends on the AdGuard VPN software you are using.
 For details, please refer to the corresponding privacy notices.

 ## What legal bases we use to process your Personal Data